Aymanhki/Aymanhki/ReadMe.md

 ## Hi there 👋

-Pineapples on pizza are not that bad.
+I don't like pineapples on pizza.

 <!--
 **Aymanhki/Aymanhki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.